 She was sure something was wrong when she saw Remus’ hand twitch.
 He was agitated.

-“Have you ever wondered why you never got the chance to enter Hogwarts?”
+“Have you ever wondered why you never got the chance to follow your parents' steps and get a proper magic education?”
 Remus started.
 She genuinely didn’t care much about it before.
 “I hid your letters.
 Usually, once you turn eleven years old, you get a letter of acceptance into Hogwarts,” He continued, shifting when he saw her eyes narrow slightly at him.
 “I did it for your safety.”
 Remus added quickly.

 “And?”
 She urged him on.